Testing Automotive Relays Explained

 It cracked causing an open condition resulting in no current flow to the starter motor solenoid.

-This was the first time I have ever seen a failure like this.
-Sidebar: This relay was made in China.
-For a long time most were made in Germany by Bosch.
+I don’t see this type of relay failure often.
+Sidebar: They made this relay in China.
+For a long time most were made in Germany by the Bosch company.

 We might see more failures like this in the future as car-makers cut costs in an attempt to stay competitive with the Korean car builders like Hyundai and Kia.
-To me this is an unusual failure, because with most relays, when the cover is removed, you’ll find burned contacts or melted winding.
+To me this is an unusual failure, With most relays, when we remove the cover, you’ll find burned contacts or melted winding.

 So the first way of testing automotive relays is by actually removing the cover and performing a visual inspection.